-- Describe assessment and management of an acutely ill patient.
+- Describe the assessment and management of an acutely ill patient.

-- Demonstrate assessment and management of patients experiencing neurological emergencies.
+- Demonstrate the assessment and management of patients experiencing neurological emergencies.

-- Describe assessment and management of patients with abdominal or gastrointestinal disorders.
+- Describe the assessment and management of patients with abdominal or gastrointestinal disorders.

-- Demonstrate assessment and management of patients with hypersensitivity disorders or emergencies.
+- Demonstrate the assessment and management of patients with hypersensitivity disorders or emergencies.

-- Describe assessment and management of patients with diabetic emergencies.
+- Describe the assessment and management of patients with diabetic emergencies.

-- Describe assessment and management of patients displaying psychotic behaviors or signs of other psychiatric disorders.
+- Describe the assessment and management of patients displaying psychotic behaviors or signs of other psychiatric disorders.

-- Demonstrate assessment and management of patients experiencing cardiac emergencies.
+- Demonstrate the assessment and management of patients experiencing cardiac emergencies.

-- Demonstrate assessment and management of patients suspected of suffering from poisoning.
+- Demonstrate the assessment and management of patients suspected of suffering from poisoning.

-- Demonstrate assessment and management of patients with respiratory emergencies.
+- Demonstrate the assessment and management of patients with respiratory emergencies.

-- Describe assessment and management of patients with hematological disorders.
+- Describe the assessment and management of patients with hematological disorders.

-- Describe assessment and management of patients with genitourinary/renal disorders.
+- Describe the assessment and management of patients with genitourinary/renal disorders.

-- Describe emergency medical care of patients with gynecological emergencies.
+- Describe the emergency medical care of patients with gynecological emergencies.

-- Describe assessment and management of patients with nontraumatic musculoskeletal disorders.
+- Describe the assessment and management of patients with nontraumatic musculoskeletal disorders.

 Managing Special Patient Populations